Arise Virtual Solutions (Arise.com) Profile

 If these were all one-time costs, it might be worthwhile if you worked for Arise for a long time.
 But the fact is, the training fees and unpaid training time recur with each new client.
 Most companies pay their workers during training; workers don't pay the company.
 Yes, people do pay for their educations, but an education will serve you your whole life.
 This training is for a specific client of Arise, so if you don't work for Arise, the training is useless.

 Taxes and fees associated with incorporating a business are annual in many states.
-And then Arise charges nearly $40 a month in service fees for "the infrastructure that Arise provides."
-That fee along with the monthly cost of Internet and phone must be covered before you realize any profit each month.
+And then Arise charges service fees for "infrastructure."

 Arise positions its policy as creating small business owners.
 And, of course, there is a risk in owning a business.
-But there is simply no reason to take on this risk when there are plenty of other virtual call center companies (and other work at home jobs) that do not put such a burden on their agents.
+But there are plenty of other virtual call center companies (and other work at home jobs) that do not require upfront costs from their agents.